 Leverage QR codes as a way to get feedback

 QR codes have more uses than just scanning them to access a restaurant's paperless menu.
 They can be posted at different counters, waiting areas, and other key areas.
-Customers can then use their smartphone's camera to scan the QR code, which provides a link to open up the survey.
+Customers can then use their smartphone's camera to scan the QR code, which provides a link to to your customer feedback system and open up the survey.

-Like QR codes, you can use a feedback terminal at key locations such as counters or reception to collect customer feedback.
+Like QR codes, you can use customer feedback terminals at key locations such as counters or reception to collect customer feedback.
 Once they’ve been helped, customers, patients, or visitors can rate the service provided with a push of a button.
 A feedback terminal facilitates this by using smiley buttons that instantly capture feedback as soon as the visitor has been helped.

 If you have an app that customers, patients, and visitors can use to book appointments, communicate with staff, and check the status of products/services, integrating feedback surveys for each interaction in the app is a great way to get information.